“Photography is a way of feeling, of touching, of loving…”

 Here’s the important point about iStock: Though it is owned by Getty Images, a famous resource of royalty-free stock photos, vectors, and illustrations, in contrast to Getty, iStock doesn’t absolutely require exclusivity.
 You can still sell your photos elsewhere.
 But you can, if you choose to, become exclusive with iStock and reap all the benefits.
 It’s like having an “exclusivity talk,” basically.

 5. Adobe Stock

-Once called Fotolia, today’s Adobe Stock has a very long path behind in the world of online photo markets.
+Once called Fotolia, today’s Adobe Stock has a very long path behind it in the world of online photo markets.
 Having been in the big market for more than 10 years, it’s one of the oldest stock image selling markets, even though it has existed under its current name for only three years.

 Moreover, you also have the opportunity to choose a plan and make use of the power of the “Pro” bundle, offering you “one-click” e-commerce means.

-Finally, you’re paid 85% of the money made by selling your images and can sell your photos in form of downloadable images, postcards, and printouts.
-There you go!
+Finally, you’re paid 85% of the money made by selling your images and can sell your photos in the form of downloadable images, postcards, and printouts.
+Sounds pretty great to me!